sarahbonnin/CRG_RIntroduction/matrix.md

 	ncol=2)
 ```

-* 2-dimensional object
+<h3>Two-dimensional object</h3>

-Vectors have one index per element (1-dimension); matrices have **two indices (2-dimensions)** per element, corresponding to the corresponding row and the column:
+Vectors have one index per element (1-dimension).<br>
+Matrices have **two indices (2-dimensions)** per element, corresponding to the corresponding row and the column:

 <img src="images/matrix_indices.png" alt="rstudio logo" width="200"/>

- + Fetching elements of a matrix:
+Fetching elements of a matrix:

 The "coordinates" of an element in a 2-dimensional object will be first the row (on the left), then the column (on the right):

 <img src="images/matrix_rc.png" alt="rstudio logo" width="200"/>

-* Matrix manipulation:
+<h3>Matrix manipulation</h3>

- + Add 1 to all elements of a matrix
+* Add 1 to all elements of a matrix

 ```{r}
 b <- b + 1
 ```

- + Multiply by 3 all elements of a matrix
+* Multiply by 3 all elements of a matrix

 ```{r}
 b <- b * 3
 ```

- + Subtract 2 to each element of the first row of a matrix
+* Subtract 2 to each element of the first row of a matrix

 ```{r}
 b[1, ] <- b[1, ] - 2
 ```

- + Replace elements that comply a condition:
+* Replace elements that comply a condition:

 ```{r}
 # Replace all elements that are greater than 3 with NA